toughpixels/asher/content/home/wiritings/_index.md

     ]
 +++

-My writing has appeared in places like The New Yorker, McSweeney’s, and the Chicago RedEye.
-Here's a taste:
+I’ve written humor pieces for places like *The New Yorker* and *McSweeney’s*.